shangfu/SPDO/README.md

+### Start Spark with IndexedRDD

 First, you need to download the IndexedRDD package from [here](http://spark-packages.org/package/amplab/spark-indexedrdd) and you can see the examples about using this package [here](https://github.com/amplab/spark-indexedrdd).
-After you have the indexedRDD, you can start the Spark shell like this
+After you have the indexedRDD, you can start the Spark shell such as the following commend
 > ./bin/spark-shell --driver-memory 8g --executor-memory 8g --jars spark-indexedrdd-0.1.jar,guava-18.0.jar

-guava-18.0.jar is a widely used package for HashMap data structure.
+where guava-18.0.jar is a widely used package for HashMap data structure.

 ### Load distance oracles in Spark

+Here we only provide the Basic and BS solutions.
+The WP solution in our paper is for commercial use now.
+We provide the load scripts `src/load/load_Basic.scalar` and `src/load/load_BS.scalar` for Basic and BS respectively.
+You can specify the number of partitions you want.
+Spark will evenly assign the partitions to the slave nodes.

+### Functions for shortest distances retrieval in Spark
+We provide the function scripts `src/function/function_Basic.scalar` and `src/function/function_BS.scalar` for Basic and BS respectively.
+You can load them in the Spark shell.
+Here we only provide the setting numbers for the New York road network.
+If you want to know how to specify the setting numbers for your own road networks, please read the [ASDO](https://github.com/shangfu/ASDO).

+### Query examples in Spark
+We provide how to retrieve the shortest distances in `src/query/`.
+It is easy to answer a batch of source-target queries using the functions in `src/function/`.
+Here each source-target query includes 4 doubles, e.g., latitude #1, longitude #1, latidue #2, and longitude #2.